Readers - please note this page is presented for your education, information and guidance only.

 when screen-grid voltage is obtained from the plate supply through a series

-is connected between the screen-grid and the plate supply to assure that
+connected between the screen-grid and the plate supply to assure that the

-the screen-grid voltage and dissipation at the values of screen-grid current,
+screen-grid voltage and dissipation at the values of screen-grid current, bias

-bias and driving voltage required for full output are within the maximum
+and driving voltage required for full output are within the maximum ratings for

-ratings for the tube.
-Any condition which reduces the current through the
+the tube.
+Any condition which reduces the current through the screen-grid

-screen-grid dropping resistor to a very low value, therefore, may cause
+dropping resistor to a very low value, therefore, may cause the screen-grid

 These sentiments are also expressed by Philips and STC Brimar.